Karen Carter Peterson: BOLD political organization

 Peterson is a political protégé of Jim Singleton, a former city councilman and the leader of the powerful Black Organization for Leadership Development (BOLD), which has repeatedly aligned itself in opposition to William J. Jefferson and his Progressive Democrats.
 With the help of BOLD, Peterson was elected in 1999 to the Louisiana state legislature as a representative for the 93rd district, which encompasses New Orleans, the upper French Quarter, and parts of Central City and Mid-City.
 In the state legislature, she was one of the most vocal supporters of a plan to reform the New Orleans public school system by putting it under state control.
 With state senator Walter Boasso, she was also a leader in the protracted but successful consolidation of a multiplicity of levee boards to prevent a repetition of uncoordinated responses that exacerbated the failures of the New Orleans Levee system during Hurricane Katrina.
 The bill was heavily backed by local business leaders.
 The bill failed, but a similar version passed in a special session in early 2006.
-Before Katrina, the Governor selected levee board commissioners.
+Before Katrina, the governor selected levee board commissioners.
 After the legislation passed, the selections were made by a local blue-ribbon committee.

 Wire fraud case and resignations

 Peterson stepped down as Chair of the Louisiana Democratic Party in 2020; it was later discovered that she had diverted state party funds to various vendors, in order to cover her debts accumulated as a consequence of a gambling addiction.
 This followed a revelation in May 2019 that she had violated a self-imposed ban on entering casinos.

 On April 9, 2022, Peterson resigned from her Senate post, attributing her action to depression, and an addiction to gambling.
 On April 11, 2022, it was disclosed by a source familiar with the investigation that she was the subject of a probe by the Federal Bureau of Investigation (FBI), for financial crimes that were said to be related to her admitted gambling addiction.

 In July 2022, Peterson accepted a plea deal with federal prosecutors in a case involving diversion of state Democratic party funds she used to cover gambling debts.
 She admitted to using over $140,000 of the party's money on casino gambling.
 On January 11, 2023, Peterson was sentenced to 22 months in prison for wire fraud.

+She was released from custody early on May 9, 2024, after spending time at a halfway house.
+Following her release, she attended the 2024 Democratic National Convention and started working as an advisor at Davillier Law Group.